davestewart/davestewart-content/content/bio/index.md

 I'm one of those annoying people who just ***loves*** their job.

 I'm constantly thinking of ways to build things, to connect things, how this could be better, or easier, or smoother, or cooler.
-Shower thoughts become notes, sketches, experiments, repos, releases...
+Shower thoughts become notes, sketches, experiments, repos, releases, and...

 <Quote text="Woohoo!!" name="Me, cracking the latest big / small idea" size="2" hero />

-You get the idea.
+You see where I'm coming from.

 I've had an interesting journey through tech; my background is animation and I learnt to code in 3dsmax, After Effects and Flash – in what used to be a very creative TV and advertising agency landscape.